bitcamp/mobile-app/README.md

 - I got an Expo error about using a LAN URL.
 How do I fix that?
    - Instead of running `yarn start`, run `yarn start --tunnel` \[[here's the Stack Overflow page for reference](https://stackoverflow.com/a/56738980)\]

+- I got an error saying `Task :app:transformNativeLibsWithMergeJniLibsForDebug FAILED`.
+How do I fix that?
+   - Just run `yarn android` again, which usually fixes the error.